xiej2520/SimpleImageProcessor/README.md

 # Simple Image Processor
 Simple image processor program that allows the user to apply multiple filters to an image sequentially, and edit them on the fly.
-The program contains many basic filters provided by OpenCV, packaged in a plain GUI interface for the user to try.
+The program contains many basic filters provided by OpenCV, packaged in a plain GUI interface for ease of use.

 ## Tools used